siberiacancode/google-recaptcha/packages/react/README.md

 ### GoogleReCaptchaProvider

-`react-google-recaptcha-ultimate` provides a `GoogleReCaptchaProvider` provider component that should be used to wrap around your components.
+`@google-recaptcha/react` provides a `GoogleReCaptchaProvider` provider component that should be used to wrap around your components.

 `GoogleReCaptchaProvider`'s responsibility is to load the necessary reCaptcha script and provide access to reCaptcha to the rest of your application.